 - Positioning and asset tracking

 UWB positioning techniques can, in fact, give real-time indoor precision tracking for many applications such as mobile inventory and locator beacons for emergency services, indoor navigation for blind and visually impaired people, tracking of people or instruments, and military reconnaissance.
 UWB positioning signals provide accurate position and location estimation for indoor environments.

 Technical Features of Ultra-Wideband

-The above example shows how the spectral density of UWB fares in comparison to other short-range communication protocols.
+The above example shows how the spectral density of UWB fares compared to other short-range communication protocols.
 UWB stands out due to its high bandwidth of 500Mhz.
-It operates efficiently in a signal dense environment with almost no interferences.
+It operates efficiently in a signal-dense environment with almost no interference.
 It performs at frequencies ranging from 3.1 to 10.6 GHz and requires transmission power ranging from 0.5mW to 41.3 dBm/MHz.
 Within a 10-meter radius, UWB signals have an effective line of sight range of 10-150m and a high data rate of 1Gbit/s.

 Why has Ultra-Wideband Indoor Positioning Gained Attention Recently?

 In general, the high data rate of UWB positioning systems can reach 100 Megabits per second (Mbps), which makes it a great solution for near-field data transmission.

 Also, the high bandwidth and extremely short pulse waveforms help in reducing the effect of multipath interference and facilitate the determination of TOA for burst transmission between the transmitter and corresponding receiver, which makes UWB a more desirable solution for indoor positioning than other technologies.

 The length of a single pulse determines the minimum differential path delay while the period pulse determines the maximum observable multipath delay in order to unambiguously perform multipath resolution.